 In all circumstances, we need to continue to speak for a biblical view of sexuality, a view which values and honors God’s good design and seeks the good of our neighbors.

 Levi Minderhoud is the BC Manager of ARPA Canada.
+You can read ARPA Canada’s Policy Report on Conversion Therapy here.

 Never miss an article!